Categories:Scraping Tools,Proxy

 IPRoyal wins decisively on: Pricing simplicity and affordability for projects where unlimited bandwidth and budget constraints outweigh the need for maximum IP diversity or perfect success rates.
 The flat $1/IP pricing eliminates the unpredictability that plagues pay-per-GB models.

-Web Scraping API Alternatives
+Web Scraping API Alternatives for Bright Data

 These APIs handle proxies, rendering, and anti-bot measures automatically, eliminating the need to manage proxy infrastructure while delivering comparable or better performance than Bright Data's Web Scraper API.